sameem97/python-analysis-project/README.md

 ## Data

 The dataset (`london_houses.csv`) contains information about housing in London.
 Ensure the data is properly formatted and located in the `data/` directory.

+## Credits

+The dataset used in this project is sourced from Kaggle: [Houses in London](https://www.kaggle.com/datasets/oktayrdeki/houses-in-london/data?select=london_houses.csv).